DorothyTamYiLing/SQL-data-warehouse-BI-analytics-project/README.md

 <img width="1522" height="863" alt="Screenshot 2026-01-12 190746" src="https://github.com/user-attachments/assets/5117f948-5262-4300-9734-3114fb66093b" />
 Figure 9 (screenshot): Count of customer by customer segmentation with tooltips showing the cusomter names with top average monthly spend, top average order value and top total sales.
 Data from gold.Customers_Report.

-**Inference: Tooltips shown by hovering onto the pie slices showing the customer names with top average monthly spend, top average order value and top total sales in each customer segmentation.**
+**Inference: A majority of customers fall under the 'New' segmentation, followed by 'Regular and VIP.
+Tooltips shown by hovering onto the pie slices showing the customer names with top average monthly spend, top average order value and top total sales in each customer segmentation.**

 Problem statement: